LaunchCodeEducation/java-web-dev-wiki/Course-Overview-and=structure.md

 Teach students, from wide ranging backgrounds, these topics:

-* Learn how to learn (learning mindset)
-* Problem solving skills
-* Basic programming using JavaScript
+* Basic functional Java
+* Programming in an IDE
+* Introduction to Spring Boot framework
-* Introduction of web development concepts
+* Object oriented concepts and MVC architecture

-This content is meant to be a start and not the finish.
+This content is meant to be a start to these topics and not the finish.
 With these skills students can proceed into more complex areas.

+The course is designed for learners who are already familiar with at least one programming language.

 # Class Structure